Alexander Hamilton: Religious faith

-As a youth in the West Indies, Hamilton was an Orthodox and conventional Presbyterian of the New Lights; he was mentored there by a former student of John Witherspoon, a moderate of the New School.
+As a youth in the West Indies, Hamilton was an orthodox and conventional Presbyterian of the New Lights; he was mentored there by a former student of John Witherspoon, a moderate of the New School.
 He wrote two or three hymns, which were published in the local newspaper.
 Robert Troup, his college roommate, noted that Hamilton was "in the habit of praying on his knees night and morning".

 During the American Revolution, however, Hamilton became less religious and instead became "a conventional liberal with theistic inclinations who was an irregular churchgoer at best," according to Brown University historian Gordon S. Wood.
-In his final years of life, though, Hamilton returned to his Protestant faith, and was Episcopalian.
+In his final years of life, though, Hamilton returned to his Protestant faith.
 Historian Ron Chernow wrote:

 [H]e was not clearly affiliated with the denomination and did not seem to attend church regularly or take communion.
 Like Adams, Franklin, and Jefferson, Hamilton had probably fallen under the sway of deism, which sought to substitute reason for revelation and dropped the notion of an active God who intervened in human affairs.
 At the same time, he never doubted God's existence, embracing Christianity as a system of morality and cosmic justice.